Available 24/7 For Emergency

 Pro-Tip: Regularly test your TMV by running hot water and checking for any sudden temperature changes.
 If you notice the water getting too hot or cold without adjusting the taps, it’s a sign your valve needs professional inspection.

-Common Signs Your Thermostatic Mixing Valve Needs Attention
+Common Signs Your Thermostatic Mixing Valve Mechanism Needs Attention

 Knowing when your TMV is failing can save you from unexpected scalds or plumbing problems.
 Watch out for these signs: